DMvers/IGMOST/README.md

 Streptococcus_salivarius_JIM8777
 Veillonella_dispar_ATCC_17748

-The original versions that we used as a base for our changes can be found at [*link to other repo*](https://github.com/DMvers/IGMOSTdatafiles)
+The original versions that we used as a base for our changes can be found at https://github.com/DMvers/IGMOSTdatafiles

 Newer versions may be available from www.vmh.life